Abstract:

 Pseudomonas aeruginosa (

-PaBVMO at high substrate concentrations in sebacic acid biosynthesis, this study proposed a semi-rational remodeling strategy for the enzyme's substrate channel.
+PaBVMO under high substrate concentrations in sebacic acid biosynthesis, this study proposed a semi-rational remodeling strategy for the enzyme's substrate channel.
 Through the analysis of enzyme-substrate binding free energy and substrate force, the key gating loop structure of the substrate channel was resolved.
 Based on this strategy, the optimal mutant

 PaBVMO

-G398A obtained in this study gave a catalytic turnover number (TON) of 3.45×10
+G398A was obtained.
+It exhibited a catalytic turnover number (TON) of 3.45×10

 PaBVMO